Avoid these behaviors and you can decrease your risk for these top threats to men’s health.

 Two glasses of wine or two units of distilled spirits every day might cut your risk of heart disease.
 Men who are not alcoholic may benefit from consuming two units of alcohol daily, but more than that will increase your risk of several health problems.
 Excess alcohol use is bad for every single organ in your body and increases your chances of being involved in accidents.

 Limit your sun exposure, especially if you are not wearing sun-protective clothing or sunscreen.
 Unprotected exposure to the sun’s rays increases your risk of skin cancer.
 Total sun avoidance has been linked to vitamin D deficiency, however, so consider supplementing with vitamin D3.

-Being overweight is one of the most common risk factors for many health problems, including heart disease, cancer, stroke, diabetes, and kidney disease.
+Being overweight is one of the most common risk factors for many health problems, including heart disease, cancer, stroke, diabetes, arthritis, and kidney disease.
 Maintaining a healthy weight is a positive step toward cutting your risks.

 Suicide is a leading cause of death in American men, and depression is a key indicator of suicide.
 Do not ignore signs of depression.
 Talk with your doctor if you are feeling sluggish or extra tired, if you experience loss of appetite, if you are irritable or easily agitated, or if you no longer have a sex drive.